Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Rhodium allergies are extremely rare, with the scientific community previously believing they didn’t exist.
 However, recent studies have identified rare individuals with sensitivity to pure rhodium.

-Rhodium-plated jewelry is generally hypoallergenic, including rhodium-plated brass and sterling silver, provided the plating remains intact and sufficiently thick.
+Rhodium-plated jewelry is generally hypoallergenic, including rhodium-plated brass and sterling silver, provided the plating remains intact and is sufficiently thick.

 Damaged or thin rhodium plating exposes underlying allergenic metals like nickel or copper, causing reactions in sensitive people.